haasn/libplacebo/README.md

 sequence of colorspace transformations and shader passes in order to get the best overall image quality, and so forth.

-**WARNING**: The `renderer` is a WIP component and currently doesn't really do much other than forced bilinear scaling.
+**WARNING**: The `renderer.h` is a WIP component and currently doesn't support the full advertised featureset yet.
 If you trigger any unimplemented paths, it will abort().
+Use at your own risk.

 ## Installing